 As used in this policy, the term “firearm” means any weapon which will, or is designed to, or may readily be converted to, expel a projectile by the action of an explosive, the frame or receiver of any such weapon, or any firearm muffler or silencer, or any destructive device.

 As used in this policy, the term “destructive device” means any explosive, incendiary or poison gas, bomb, grenade, rocket having a propellant charge of more than 4 ounces, missile having a propellant charge of more than one-quarter ounce, mine, or other device similar to any of these devices.

+Also under this policy will be any knife, commonly referred to as a switch-blade, which has a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or any knife having a blade that opens or falls or is ejected into position by the force of gravity or by an outward, downward or centrifugal thrust or movement.

+Any pocket knife with a blade of longer than 3.5 inches can also be considered a weapon under this policy.

+Any knife, no matter the type or blade length, that is used to threaten or harm another student will be considered a weapon.

 Daily Procedures